RajaGonda/youtube/README.md

 ### Reviewing your Token

 Previously, users of this package have reported issues with their access token(s).
-To ensure you have the correct token, you simply need to review the `youtube_access_tokens_list` table you migrated earlier and review the value in the `access_token` column.
+To ensure you have the correct token, you simply need to review the `youtube_access_tokens` table you migrated earlier and review the value in the `access_token` column.

 **You need to check that a `refresh_token` exists within this value.
 If this is correct, you're all set to begin uploading.**